stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 # Learning Resources #

-Google provide a [free course for learning Python](https://developers.google.com/edu/python/), consisting of video lectures and exercises.
+Google provide a [free course for learning Python](https://developers.google.com/edu/python/), consisting of video lectures and exercises for Python 2.
 There are also excellent books for learning Python 3 that you can read for free online.
-[Dive Into Python
-3](http://www.diveintopython3.net/) is particularly good for those people with some previous experience of programming, especially if they are impatient!
+[Dive Into Python 3](http://www.diveintopython3.net/) is particularly good for those people with some previous experience of programming, especially if they are impatient!
 If you are not a programmer, try [Automate the Boring Stuff with Python](http://automatetheboringstuff.com/), which includes a gentle introduction to programming.

 Once you have learned Python itself, visit [The Hitchhiker’s Guide to Python](http://docs.python-guide.org), which provides clear advice on daily work with Python, and [Full Stack Python](https://www.fullstackpython.com) for a comprehensive guide to building Web applications with Python.